nmfs-ost/workflows-workshop/README.md

 [Day 1](https://github.com/nmfs-ost/workflows-workshop/blob/main/Curriculum/day_1.qmd): Learning the foundations of Markdown, Quarto, and the Workflow

+  - Markdown
+  - Quarto
+  - General overview of {asar} and {stockplotr}

 [Day 2](https://github.com/nmfs-ost/workflows-workshop/blob/main/Curriculum/day_2.qmd): Introduction to `asar`

+  - Basics of {asar}
+  - Getting familiar
+  - Customization and adding complexities to your report using {asar}

 [Day 3](https://github.com/nmfs-ost/workflows-workshop/blob/main/Curriculum/day_3.qmd): Adding Complexity and `stockplotr`

+  - Guided work through of more complex {asar} example
+  - Introduction to {stockplotr}
+  - Integrating {asar} and {stockplotr} for a cohesive workflow